kubernetes-sigs/kubebuilder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Problems and issues
+about: Problems and issues with code or docs
 title: ''
-labels: kind/bug
 assignees: ''

 ---